-I went from technophobe to someone committed to learning how to start, build, and design her own website and voila.
-Here we are.
+I went from technophobe to someone committed to learning how to start, build, and design her own website, and voila!

 For my anxiety?
 I’ve tried every manner of meditation, including some pretty wacky Kundalini videos on YouTube that were oddly effective.

-If you’re not out there doing, you’re overanalyzing and that is dangerous territory for most of us.
+If you’re not out there doing, you’re overanalyzing, which is dangerous territory for most of us.